NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Distribution: Cooling Airflow Rate**

 The cooling airflow rate.
-Applies only to central air conditioner and mini-split cooling systems, and air-to-air, mini-split, and ground-to-air heat pumps.
 If not provided, the OS-HPXML default is used.

 - **Name:** ``hvac_distribution_cooling_airflow_cfm``
 - **Type:** ``Double``